 Application Process Part 1

 You will need to complete the Newcastle University Non EU Exchange Programme Nomination Form.
 This form, along with the application guidelines, is available from the International Office.
 This form needs to be signed by the School Exchange Coordinator, and submitted to the International Office.
-The submission deadline is 27th January 2012.
+The submission deadline for 2016 participation is 29th January 2016.

 Application Process Part 2